 Roughly 3 weeks after announcing the split, Tesla made a statement that it would raise up to $5bn by selling new shares, underlining the motive behind its share split.

 Share splits were very popular during the late 1990s – in 1999 there were more than 85 among S&P 500 companies alone.
 But they had fallen out of fashion, with only five taking place among this same group of companies in 2019.
 However, the success seen by Apple and Tesla may encourage other CEOs to consider share splits.

-What Is a Reverse Stock Split and Share Consolidation?
+What Is Share Consolidation?

 Share consolidations are normally carried out by companies who have seen large drops in their share price over a period of time and are often seen as a sign of a company in trouble.

 The official reasons given for share consolidations are usually practical, "to simplify trading for our shareholders", for example.